zendesk/copenhagen_theme/README.md

 # Copenhagen Theme by Zendesk

+NOTE: These files are not yet the source of truth for Copenhagen theme.

 The Copenhagen theme is a responsive theme for Zendesk Guide.

 The Copenhagen theme for Help Center consists of a [set of templates](#templates), [styles](#styles), a Javascript file used mainly for interactions and an [assets folder](#assets).